 Now, WPS has a security weakness as its code method is easy to crack.
 So, if your router has a WPS button, it is best to turn off the WPS code capabilities and rely on this button.
 If you don’t, you need to turn off WPS completely.

-A standard router supports remote access; you can access the console over the internet, from elsewhere.
-This means that your login credentials travel through the air and might be intercepted by hackers.
-So, it is best to disable remote access to your router’s admin panel.
+Standard routers support remote access; you can access the console over the internet from elsewhere.
+When this happens, your login credentials travel through the air and might be intercepted by hackers.
+So, it is highly recommended to disable remote access to your router’s admin panel.

 Many routers today have a firewall built-in.
 Please turn it on as it can protect your network from potential cyberattacks.
 If yours doesn’t have one, you can install a good firewall device to your router instead.

 If you don't have this, at least make sure a local version is running.
 Windows, for example, has a firewall as well.
-You can turn it on or off as necessary.
+You can turn Windows firewall on or off as necessary.

-Although your router’s manufacturer should automatically update the firmware, it is best that you regularly check for updates as well.
-Usually, router manufacturers will issue security patches when there is an outbreak of a serious attack.
+Although your router’s manufacturer should automatically update the firmware, you should regularly check for updates as well.
+Usually, router manufacturers will issue security patches when there is an outbreak of a severe attack.
 So, check your router’s manufacturer website for any such updates.

 Place Your Router in a Strategic Position

-You may not be aware of this but the location of your router does have an impact on your security.
-You’d want all the rooms in your home to have equal access to the Internet and you’d don’t want your signal to reach too much outside your home.
+The location of your router does have an impact on your security.
+You’d want all the rooms in your home to have equal access to the Internet, and you’d don’t want your signal to reach too much outside your home.